McGlennons Solicitors -Terms of Business

 2. Our people

-Maria Kapnoulla is a paralegal.
-Her hourly rate is £150.
+Maria Kapnoulla is an associate solicitor.
+Her hourly rate is £165.
 Maria assists with residential conveyancing and probate matters.

 In addition, VAT is payable at 20%.

 Our aim is that our staff meet certain standards in relation to client care.

 • To update you with progress on your matter regularly and advise you of any changes in the law.
 This will be by email, post or telephone as appropriate.